vmandic/tris-web-crawler/README.md

 Simple Spider Scraper or _Tris_ is a Node.js CLI tool which is by its core feature a web scraper (link spider) that allows you to recursively crawl a website and collect links within the specified depth.
 It provides various customization options to tailor the scraping process according to your needs.

+Whether you're a developer, SEO professional, or data enthusiast, Tris provides a simple yet powerful tool to gather valuable insights from websites.

+## Who Can Benefit?

+### Developers

+Tris is ideal for developers who need a quick and reliable way to extract links from a website, whether for indexing purposes, link analysis, or content mapping.

+### SEO Professionals

+SEO professionals can leverage Tris to gather valuable data about a website's structure, internal linking, and potential SEO opportunities.

+### Data Enthusiasts

+Data enthusiasts seeking to explore and analyze the structure of websites can use Tris to collect link data and gain insights into a website's content hierarchy.

 ## Features

 - **Customizable Settings**: Configure the scraper with various settings using environment variables.